-4.6 Study Limitations
+4.5.
+Limitations of Findings

 The limitations of this study include the small sample size for the interviews and the limited diversity of our sample of patients, despite selecting clinics based on diversity issues.
-Additionally, since the clinics were selected based on their interest in solving access to care issues, our findings may be even a best case scenario.
+Additionally, since the clinics were selected based on their interest in solving access to care issues, our findings may be even a best-case scenario.
 Further, at the time the staff interviews were conducted, only two out of the seven CHC systems had implemented their PHR.
-The remaining five systems were all in the planning stages of implementation.
+The remaining five systems were all in the planning stages of implementation

-5. DISCUSSION
+5. Discussion

-Importantly, even in CHC clinics serving the under- and uninsured, most patients have access to HIT and desire greater functionality in order to communicate with clinical personnel and manage their health conditions.
-HIT has the important potential to either narrow or widen the disparities that exist in accessing health care [28].
-Despite prior assumptions, the underserved patient population has access to the internet through computers and smart phones [1][38].
-Similarly, a majority of CHC patients we interviewed have smart phones, and many reported using them as the preferred way to communicate with their healthcare provider.
-Research suggests that a lack of access to the internet is not the primary barrier to seeking health information among underserved populations [43].
-Rather, the digital divide exists at the level of information use and may be the result of a lack of perceived usefulness in addressing individual health needs [4][40][28][37].
+While the introduction of HIT has the potential to either narrow or widen the disparities that exist in accessing health care [30], it has been shown that underserved patient populations have access to the internet, in particular smart phones [43].
+Research suggests that a lack of access to the internet is not the primary barrier to seeking health information among underserved populations [49].
+Rather, the digital divide exists at the level of information use and may be the result of a lack of perceived usefulness in addressing individual health needs [4][45][30][42].
 Indeed, the patients we interviewed in our study were willing to use a PHR if they perceived value in the interaction.
 Therefore, the biggest challenge facing health systems that want to engage patients with a PHR is understanding what patients need and value in PHR functionality [4].
-Once that functionality is identified and available, the task is to implement well-defined training for patients and staff as well as processes for successful enrollment and sustained engagement.
+Once that functionality is identified and available, the task is to implement welldefined training for patients and staff as well as processes for successful enrollment and sustained engagement.
+We propose two novel approaches to the design and implementation of PHRs, based on extensive work with seven CHC systems: 1) Application of Adult Learning Theory to not only address the needs of patients, but also those of clinic staff; and 2) Development of tailored messaging, based on patient values and preferences for health information.